Venezuela judge convicts 6 American oil execs, orders prison

-CARACAS, Venezuela (AP) — Six American oil executives held for three years in Venezuela were found guilty of corruption charges by a judge Thursday and immediately sentenced to prison, dashing hopes of a quick release that would send them home to their families in the United States.
+CARACAS, Venezuela (AP) — Six American oil executives held for three years in Venezuela were found guilty of corruption charges by a judge Thursday and immediately sentenced to prison, defense lawyers said, dashing hopes of a quick release that would send them home to their families in the United States.

-Alirio Rafael Zambrano, brother to two of the men, said they were “undeniably innocent” and victims of “judicial terrorism.”
-No evidence in the case supports a guilty conviction, he said.

-“We, the family, are heartbroken to be separated even further from our loved ones,” Zambrano said in a phone message from New Jersey.
-“We pray that the leaders of our nation step forward and continue to fight unceasingly for their freedom and human rights.”
+“They don’t have any evidence to hold these guys accountable for any wrongdoing,” Loreto said.
+“They ought to be released.”

-Attorney María Alejandra Poleo, who helped represent three of the men, said the case was “void of evidence.”
-“Of course, the defense will appeal the decision,” she said.
+Attorney María Alejandra Poleo, who helped represent three of the men, said: “Of course, the defense will appeal the decision to the court.”

 The so-called Citgo 6 are employees of Houston-based Citgo refining company, which is owned by Venezuela’s state oil company, PDVSA.
 They had been lured to Venezuela three years ago for a business meeting and were arrested on corruption charges.

-Their arrest launched a purge by President Nicolás Maduro’s government of PDVSA and at a time when relations between Caracas and Washington were crumbling as Venezuela plummeted into economic and social crisis.
+Their arrest launched a purge by President Nicolás Maduro’s government of PDVSA and at a time when relations between Caracas and Washington were crumbling.

 Five of the men were sentenced to prison terms of 8 years and 10 months, while one of them received a 13-year sentence.
-Defense attorney Jesus Loreto said the five with lesser terms could be released on parole in a couple of years.
+Loreto said the five men with lesser terms could be released on parole in a couple of years.

-Venezuela’s Supreme Tribunal of Justice announced the verdicts and prison sentences but offered no other comment on the trial’s outcome.

-One of the men, Tomeu Vadell, has said in a letter written in a Caracas jail and provided exclusively to The Associated Press before the verdict that he had hopes for a fair trial so he could walk free with his name cleared and go home to his family in the United States.
+One of the men, Tomeu Vadel, has said in a letter written in a Caracas jail and provided exclusively to The Associated Press that he had hopes for a fair trial so he could walk free with his name cleared and go home to his family in the United States.

-“I’m now reaching an intersection where if justice is done, I will be able to rebuild my life and try to compensate my family for all the lost moments,” he added.
-“The light is intense — the hope is great — give me freedom.”

-Vadell said it was especially painful to be separated during the Thanksgiving season from his wife, three adult children and a newborn grandson he has never held.
+Vadell said in the letter that it was especially painful to be separated during the Thanksgiving season from his wife, three adult children and a newborn grandson he has never held.

 “Before living this tragedy, these celebrations were very special times for our family,” Vadell wrote, saying he embraced the traditional American holiday after moving in 1999 from Caracas to Lake Charles, Louisiana, for a job with Citgo.
 “Now, they bring me a lot of sadness.”